johangroe/where-is-my-ip/README.md

 # where-is-my-ip
- the source for the corresponding firefox extension
+This is the source code for the Firefox extension "[Where is my IP?](https://addons.mozilla.org/de/firefox/addon/where-is-my-ip/)".
+Feel free to contribute, translate, extend and have a fun time!
+Please open issues for feature requests.